daxaxelrod/open_insure/Readme.md

 ### API Setup

-1. Copy .env.example to .env
+1. Copy .env.example and rename the copy to .env
 2. Run the following commands:

 ```bash